howardc64/mtkHUmrftools/README.md

 ==== TODOS

 Find HU orientation info
-If tools becomes useful to help HU owners to check and compare extracted logo.mrf, then PC versions would be helpful.
-Alternative is use simple VM Linux (see below)
+If tools becomes useful to help HU owners to check and compare extracted logo.mrf, simple alternative is use simple VM Linux (see below) so maybe PC verson unnecessary?

 ==== simple VM Linux